Tonyxu82/code-reading-openjdk/README.md

-# code-reading-openjdk
+# Stroll into OpenJDK
-My code reading note of OpenJD 8u40-b25
+This is my code reading note of OpenJD 8u40-b25